Share This Guide, Choose Your Platform!

 On the other hand, if you have train tickets which total £50.00, the amount you should list on your expenses will be £50.00.
 To sum up, this is because there is no VAT on rail fares.
 Therefore, there is no VAT to deduct from this.

-Recharge invoice -the formula to use when you recharge VAT
+The formula to use when you add VAT to your recharge invoice

 How should you treat a payment for an expense which includes VAT compared to one that does not?
 Further to this, how much should you recharge to your client in relation to such costs?
 To sum up, when we research HMRC guidelines in relation to this there is a formula to use.
 Therefore, when you invoice your client for expenses, you should apply this formula each time.
 So, when you work out what to recharge for your costs what is the formula to use?
 Most importantly, the formula applies to all types of costs which you may recharge as part of your total invoice to your client.